MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-known-issues.md

 ### Can I use Azure AD or AD FS integrated with my AKS clusters?

-There is no support for Azure Active Director (Azure AD) and Active Directory Federated Services (AD FS) Kubernetes Auth and RBAC integration in the public preview
+There is no support for Azure Active Director (Azure AD) and Active Directory Federated Services (AD FS) Kubernetes authorization and RBAC integration in the public preview

 ### Can I use AKS cluster Autoscaler in AKS on Azure Stack Hub?